I recently received the following question from working writer Shannon Traphagen:

 … are next to zero.
 It is not worth worrying about.
 Share your work with trusted advisers, send it to agents/editors for consideration, and talk about aspects of it on your blog.
 No problem.
 Unless you are known in the industry for coming up with million-dollar high concepts, it’s not likely you’ll experience idea theft.

-Also, I love Jeanne Bowerman‘s take on this fear: Sure, someone can steal your idea, but they can’t possibly execute it or interpret it in the same way you can.
+And while, sure, someone can steal your idea, they can’t possibly execute it or interpret it in the same way you can.
 No one can be you.
 That is your best protection of all.

 2. Protecting your unpublished writing